-- U. Land Locked Basin Defined as a low area such as a lake, pond, or wetland entirely surrounded by land with no regularly active outlet channel. - V. Large Site Construction Activity Includes clearing, grading or excavation that disturbs one (1) or more acres or less than five acres of total land area that is part of a larger common plan of development or sale if the larger common plan will disturb five (5) acres or more. - W. National Pollutant Discharge Elimination System (NPDES) - The program for issuing, modifying, revoking, reissuing, terminating, monitoring, and enforcing permits under the Clean Water Act (Sections 301, 318, 402, and 405) and United States Code of Federal Regulations Title 33, Sections 1317, 1328, 1342, and 1345. - X. Native Vegetation The presettlement (already existing in Minnesota at the time of statehood in 1858) group of plant species native to the local region, that were not introduced as a result of European settlement or subsequent human introduction. - Y. Non-Stormwater Discharge Any discharge to the storm drain system that is not composed entirely of stormwater.
+See Land Disturbance Activity.
+V. Large Site Construction Activity - Includes clearing, grading or excavation that disturbs one (1) or more acres or less than five acres of total land area that is part of a larger common plan of development or sale if the larger common plan will disturb five (5) acres or more.

+National Pollutant Discharge Elimination System (NPDES)

-- Z. Ordinary High Water Mark The boundary of public waters and wetlands, and shall be an elevation delineating the highest water level which has been maintained for a sufficient period of time to leave evidence upon the landscape, commonly that point where the natural vegetation changes from predominantly aquatic to predominantly terrestrial.
+- The program for issuing, modifying, revoking, reissuing, terminating, monitoring, and enforcing permits under the Clean Water Act (Sections 301, 318, 402, and 405) and United States Code of Federal Regulations Title 33, Sections 1317, 1328, 1342, and 1345. - X. Native Vegetation The pre-settlement (already existing in Minnesota at the time of statehood in 1858) group of plant species native to the local region, that were not introduced as a result of European settlement or subsequent human introduction. - Y. Non-Stormwater Discharge Any discharge to the storm drain system that is not composed entirely of stormwater. - Z. Ordinary High Water Mark The boundary of public waters and wetlands, and shall be an elevation delineating the highest water level which has been maintained for a sufficient period of time to leave evidence upon the landscape, commonly that point where the natural vegetation changes from predominantly aquatic to predominantly terrestrial.
 For watercourses, the ordinary high water level is the elevation of the top of the bank of the channel.
 For reservoirs and flowages, the ordinary high water level is the operating elevation of the normal summer pool. - AA.
 Owner The person or party possessing the title of the land on which the construction activities will occur; or if the construction activity is for a lease holder, the party or individual identified as the lease holder; or the contracting government agency responsible for the construction activity. - BB.
 Paved Surface A constructed hard, smooth surface made of asphalt, concrete or other pavement material.
-Examples include, but are not limited to, roads, sidewalks, driveways and parking lots. - CC.
+Examples include, but are not limited to, roads, sidewalks, driveways and parkinglots. - CC.
 Permanent Cover Means "final stabilization."
 Examples include grass, gravel, asphalt, and concrete.
 See also the definition of "final stabilization." - DD.
-Permit Within the context of this Section a "permit" is a written warrant or license granted for construction, subdivision approval, or to allow land disturbing activities. - EE.
-Phased Project or Development Clearing a parcel of land in distinct phases, with at least fifty percent (50%) of the project's preceding phase meeting the definition of "final stabilization" and the remainder proceeding toward completion, before beginning the next phase of clearing. - FF.
-Prohibited Discharge Any substance which, when discharged has potential to or does any of the following: (1) Interferes with state designated water
+Permit Within the context of this Section a "permit" is a written warrant or license granted for construction, subdivision approval, or to allow land disturbing activities.

+EE.
+Phased Project or Development - Clearing a parcel of land in distinct phases, with at least fifty percent (50%) of the project's preceding phase meeting the definition of "final stabilization" and the remainder proceeding toward completion, before beginning the next phase of clearing.